vtsykun/packeton/README.md

 Features
 --------

-- Compatible with Composer API V2 and bases on Symfony 5.4.
+- Compatible with Composer API v2, bases on Symfony 5.4.
 - Support update webhook for GitHub, Bitbucket and GitLab or custom format.
-- Customers user and groups.
+- Customers user and ACL groups and limit access by vendor and versions.
 - Generic Packeton [webhooks](docs/webhook.md)
-- Limit access by vendor and versions.
 - Allow to freeze updates for the new releases after expire a customers license.
-- Mirroring for packages' zip files and downloads its from your host.
+- Mirroring for packages zip files and downloads it's from your host.
-- Allow to add ssh keys from UI and use multiple SSH Keys settings for different github/git accounts.
+- Credentials and Authentication for privately hosted packages by oauth/http-basic config or ssh keys.

 What was changed in this fork?
 -----------------------------
 - Disable anonymously access, registrations, spam/antispam, added ACL permissions.
 - Support MySQL, PostgresSQL or SQLite.
-- Removed HWIOBundle, Algolia, GoogleAnalytics and other not used dependencies.
+- Removed HWIOBundle, Algolia, GoogleAnalytics and other not used dependencies and other metrics collectors.

 Table of content
 ---------------